 Tony’s work in clay explores traditional Japanese wabi sabi aesthetics combined with Chinese and Korean influences from his travels with a focus on tea ware and experimentation.

-With a modern twist, Tony pushes his forms, surfaces, and glaze treatments in a variety of firing environments and techniques exploring shino, tenmoku, oribe, celadon, ash and other glazes he creates from raw elements.
+With a modern twist, Tony pushes his forms, surfaces, and glaze treatments in a variety of firing environments and techniques exploring shino, tenmoku, oribe, celadon, chun, ash and other glazes he creates from raw elements.
 Whether his explorations find their way into porcelain, a dark chocolate stoneware or shigaraki type clay body, Tony’s forms follow function.

 Tony Ferguson’s work currently can be found on Etsy or this web site and is found in private and public collections around the world including: Ami-Machi City Museum, Ami-Machi, Japan; Nanfeng Kiln Contemporary Museum, Foshan, China; Mesabi Range Technical College Collection, Virginia, MN; Tweed Museum, University of Minnesota, Duluth, MN; University of Wisconsin Superior, Superior, Wisconsin; Crocker Art Museum, Sacramento, CA and Flint Institute of Arts.